 - The Nondescript: Aside from his Badminton, he's acknowledged in-universe as a very plain and generic guy.
 He uses this to his advantage against Shinpachi (himself another nondescript) during the OwEe arc, playing pixellized vomit Tetris in such a boring and non-flashy manner that he made fewer mistakes.
 And he states that one of the reasons he's the best undercover agent of the Shinsengumi is because he is so easily overlooked.

-- Older Than They Look: Would you believe he's 32?
-In other words, one of the oldest in Shinsengumi?
+- Older Than He Looks: Would you believe he's 32?
+In other words, one of the oldest in the Shinsengumi?

 - Reformed Criminal: Unlike most of the Shinsengumi who were mostly Ronins, he used to be a mere hoodlum.

-- Sanity Slippage: After eating Anpan for a month.
+- Sanity Slippage: He completely loses his sanity eating Anpan for a month.
 He has not really been the same ever since...

 - Slasher Smile: Gets some absolutely deranged expressions during the OwEe battle against Shinpachi, including this.